monalisasilvab/Passo-Certo-online-store/README.md

 # Virtual store 👟🛍️

+Final project presented in the basic module of the Atlantic Institute's Capacita Brasil bootcamp.

 ## 📌 Project description
 This is a project for an **Online Footwear Store - Passo Certo** developed with the goal of simulating a basic and functional interface for displaying products, browsing and adding items to the shopping cart.
 The page was designed with a focus on a footwear catalog, featuring different models for different styles and preferences.